martin-holy/PictureManager/README.md

       1. Viewers
         A viewer is something like a workspace with included and excluded folders.
 The folders can be added from the `right-click` menu on a viewer or removed from the `right-click` menu on a folder.
         When no viewer is present, the application works with all available folders.
-      2. SQL Queries
-        Experimental.
   2. Thumbnails
     The size of thumbnails can be set in **Tools/Settings**.
-Thumbnails have to be created again when the size is changed through **Tools/Catalog** with `Rebuild thumbnails` option on.
+Thumbnails can be created again when the size is changed through **Media Items/Rebuild Thumbnails**.
 Thumbnails can be zoomed in or out with `Ctrl + mouse scroll` without changing the size in the settings.
     The selection can be made by `left-click` or with the combination `Shift or Ctrl + left-click` or selecting all with `Ctrl + A`.
 3. Viewer
   Viewer can be opened from the browser by `double-click` on the thumbnail and closed by `double-click` or `Esc`.
 The navigation between media items is done by `left and right arrow key` or with `mouse-scroll`.
 An image can be zoomed to 100% by holding `left-mouse-button` or changed to any zoom with `Ctrl + mouse-scroll`.
 An image can also be moved around if it is bigger than the screen by holding `left-mouse-button`.